realtimeprojects/quixplorer/README.md

 News
 ----
+#### 2011-03-19 Uploadify, editarea, zip/unzip support for quixplorer

+Thanks to the contribution of LaurenceHR, quixplorer has some new features like using uploadify for file upload and editarea as edit tool.

+However, this version is not very testet yet so i did not merge it into the master branch yet.
+But you'll find this changes in the branch
+	branches/LaurenceHR

+I welcome every feedback!

 #### 2011-03-04 Smarty template engine .. a lot of work

 Since the work on the smarty template engine version of quixplorer takes a lot of